 You know how one thing on Pinterest leads to another sometimes.
-Well I stumbled across this board on Bargello Quilts and was fascinated.
-One link lead to another and before you know it husband was home and no dinner was ready.
-Although I’m by no means a quilter, I wanted to just give this a very basic try so when my Halloween Jelly Roll arrived, I knew what it was destined to become.
+Well, I stumbled across this board on Bargello Quilts and was fascinated.
+One link led to another and before you know it husband was home and no dinner was ready.
+Although I'm by no means a quilter, I wanted to just give this a very basic try so when my Halloween Jelly Roll arrived from Amazon, I knew what it was destined to become.

 Making the Bargello Halloween Table Runner